 Advanced Level Group Classes

 Students are encouraged to stay in the Advanced classes for years as we constantly review the fundamentals, upgrading technique in everything from the basic to the most complex competitive pattern.
-Wednesday at 7:00pm is an open bronze class where students learn hundreds of new combinations, always improving the techniques that make dancing fun and beautiful to watch.
+Wednesday at 7:00pm is an open bronze class where students learn hundreds of new combinations, always improving the techniques that make dancing fun, comfortable and beautiful to watch.
 Friday at 7:00 is a Silver level class which introduces continuity styling and more intricate patterns for the hard-core enthusiast!
 Students who take regular private lessons may move to the Advanced level with permission from their primary teacher, Chris or Lee..

 Some Thoughts About Taking Group Classes…

 Would you take a karate class and expect to be a black belt in six months?
-Would you take cooking classes and call yourself a gourmet cook after a year?
+Would you take cooking classes and call yourself a gourmet chef after a year?
 In the same way, learning to dance is a process that takes time.

 It is possible to become a good dancer only taking group classes, but one must “enjoy the journey” and not rush through the levels.
 Even with regular private lessons, a student should expect to spend at least 6 months in Beginner, 12 months in Intermediate and 2 years in Advanced group classes.
-Without private lessons to reinforce good habits and technique a student should expect to linger in the various levels much longer.
+Without private lessons to reinforce good habits and technique a student should expect to linger in the various levels even longer.
 Classes are not just about memorizing patterns – they are about training your body to look natural, comfortable, and attractive on the dancefloor, and making your partner look and feel just as good!